nathaneidelson/CS52Demo/README.md

     pod 'Alamofire', '~> 4.2.0’
 end
 ```
+    1. Make sure to actually fill in <Target of your project>
 3. Type `pod install` to install the AFNetworking pod
 4. Close the Xcode project, and open the newly created Xcode workspace
 5. Start coding!